ARPA-SIMC/fedora-live-netroot/README.md

 contain the requested modifications, which will reside in the memory overlay, while diskless systems started without `rootovlcfg` argument will see the unmodified root filesystem.
 Any number of different configuration trees can be created in the `etc/rootovl` directory.
+On the kernel command line it is possible to specify more than one comma-separated configuration directory tree, to be applied in reverse order.

 ### Deploying on a real environment